| ARCHAEOLOGY

 time either but eight or nine coaches bringing Cestrians

 to the Midlands.
-The crowd of 22,613 was less than
+The crowd of 22,613 was less than half

-ago.
-Villa Park has seen considerable improvements
+Villa Park has seen considerable improvements in that

-visual commentary on the game.
-Unfortunately there
+commentary on the game.
+Unfortunately there was no replay

-was no replay of Luke Beckett�s penalty kick to see
+of Luke Beckett�s penalty kick to see who it was that

-who it was that encroached in the area � rumour had
+encroached in the area � rumour had it that it was a

-it that it was a Villa player anyway.
+Villa player anyway.

-Hats off to the superb programme
+Hats off to the superb programme kiosk

-Despite the progess into a brave
+Despite the progess into a brave new

-new era of all-seater stadiums, there were still thousands
+era of all-seater stadiums, there were still thousands

 of fans queuing outside the ground when the match kicked